Setevald/Java_TA/README.md

 The attributes inside animal class are declared as private, encapsulating the internal state of the class.
 They could be controlled by setter and gester, providing a level of abstraction and protection for the internal data.

 ### 2. Abstraction
-`Animal clas` is declared as abstract class which means by extended by subclasses.
+`Animal class` is declared as abstract class which means by extended by subclasses.
 Example of makesound() which provide their own implementation for making a sound.

 ### 3. Inheritance
 In the `Dog class` it inherits the attributes and methods defined in 'Animal class' and also provide its own specific implementations.